 Substance abuse and addiction are complicated medical conditions that require understanding and compassion to aid recovery.
-It’s important to realize that while people have inherent risk factors for addiction, they also may experience triggers that exacerbate these risk factors to create addictive behavior.
+It’s important to realize that while people have inherent risk factors for addiction, they additionally experience triggers that exacerbate these risk factors to create addictive behavior.
 These triggers, also known as comorbidities, help us understand what may be driving a substance abuse problem.
 A common comorbidity of substance abuse disorders is known as acute stress disorder (ASD).
 Learn how it plays a role in substance abuse and the development of addiction behavior.

 What Is Acute Stress Disorder?